nuckcrews/gpt-operator/example/README.md

 # Example Operations

-A simple FLASK application to simulate an operation
+A simple Flask application to simulate an operation

 ## Setup

-1. Navigate into the subdirectory directory
+1. Navigate into the subdirectory

    ```bash
    $ cd example